-General Eunuchorn stood in his tent, chomping on a lit cigar.
+General Uniqorn stood in his tent, chomping on a lit cigar.
 Standing proudly on his four muscular legs, he flapped his wings a couple of times to ease the tension in his back.
 The sharp horn that protruded from his skull caused his head to throb right down to his muzzle.
-Medals adorned his bare chest, with royal blue blood trickling from where they pierced his purple skin.
+Medals adorned his bare chest, with blue blood trickling from where they pierced his purple skin.

 He stomped his hoof twice to silence the other animals present.
 Most of the territory was represented by the creatures assembled around the map table in front of him, including many who might be dead in under twenty-four hours.
 He trusted most to meet their fates head-on.